 The reduction to date has been achieved through a combination of investment in energy efficiency – such as utilising better manufacturing schedules, regular maintenance and optimising building management – as well as in new technology.

 Water is another vital resource.
 In some of the locations where we operate, water is often scarce, and so we have a responsibility to use it in a clean and efficient way.
-In 2015, we used 8.7 million cubic metres of water, down from 8.9 million cubic metres of water in 2014 (latter figure has been restated to include recycled water).
+In 2016, we used the same amount of water as the previous year, 8.2 million cubic metres of water (the 2015 figure has been restated to include recycled water).
+This equates to 118 litres per kilo of dyed product in 2016, which is 3% down from 2015.
 A significant proportion of this water is re-used or returned to the natural environment after suitable treatment.

 Reverse osmosis plants improve the quality of water we use, giving us alternatives to using water from municipal supply or to recycle water to a sufficient level that can be re-used in our manufacturing processes.